wguldin/portfolio/_posts/2016-09-17-photo-upload.markdown

 ## The base
 If you are working on a web project, you probably know that most file uploading technically relies on manipulating the file input, which is (notoriously) (tough) (to customize).
 For this project, we didn't try and re-invent the wheel.
-Instead, we went with (dropzone).
+Instead, we went with [dropzone](http://www.dropzonejs.com/).
 It seemed pretty robust compared to other options.
 We heavily modified it and created a custom component with our front-end framework, Knockout.js.

 ## A choice: Conversational or Attachment
 Before starting all that though, I researched the photo upload tool of a few web apps I routinely use, including Slack, Github, Trello, Basecamp and StackOverflow.